ktoso/jgoogl/README.markdown

         // or with (THIS IS THE BETTER CHOICE)
         JGooGl jGooGl = JGooGl.withKey("mySuperAwesomeKey");

-1.2 Creating an instance using the Builder:
+**Creating an instance using the Builder:**
 You may want to create an jGooGl instance that would use a mocked out httpclient or specify what version etc it should use.
 That's what the JGooGlBuilder (or JGooGl.Builder) is here for, here's a few examples how you may use it:

         // a simple example of JGooGlBuilder
         jGooGl = new JGooGlBuilder().useKey("my-secret-key").get();